 - International and European Baccalaureates

 Applicants may enter the programme at various levels with Recognition of Prior Learning (RPL) or Recognition of Prior Experiential Learning (RPEL) in accordance with the University General Regulations.
-Mature students with relevant experience are also welcomed to apply and be considered on an individual basis.
+Mature students with relevant experience are also welcome to apply and be considered on an individual basis.

-Formal DBS is required for the programme.
+A formal DBS is required for the programme.
 Support with this is provided.

 Teaching & Assessment